KannonZenetism/zenetism-field-physics/zenetism/MP12-afterword-mp.md

 This work is not a doctrine.
 It is a structure in motion —
-a system born from the silence of Zenon,
+a system remembered in the silence of Zenon,
 unfolded through the great breath of Aion and Khaon,
 echoing through the sacred geometry of soul and mind.